mrYusril/capstoneproject/README.md

    - Printing the Bill: The application stores what customer order consist information such as name, Qty (quantity), price, and the total price.
 The application prints the Bill just like in a real-life scenario

   **4. Inventory Management**
-  - Update value: The application can update values from menu list such as stock
+  - Update value: The application can update values from menu list such as stock and price using Admin System.
+Beside that after orders take placed, the value (stock) of food or drink item, will also be updated